clouddrove/kuconf/README.md

 On MacOS: `brew install clouddrove/kuconf`

-(if you happen to use brew on linux, you can also use the above)
+(if you happen to use brew on Linux, you can also use the above)

 On Linux or Windows:  Download the appropriate package from the [latest release](https://github.com/clouddrove/kuconf/releases) page.